CongducPham/LowCostLoRaGw/gw_full_latest/3GDongle/loranga/README.md

 	> ./start-internet.sh nolog

 When pppd is started at boot for an operational gateway, start-internet.sh is run without any parameters but it is not important because the logs will not appear on stdout.
 We did not want to have logs in a file because we want to avoid having a log file that can grow quite fast.
-However, if you want to have the logs saved in a file, you can just edit /home/pi/lora_gateway/script/start_gw.sh and add "logfile pppd.log" after ./start-internet.sh.
+However, if you want to have the logs saved in a file, you can just edit /home/pi/lora_gateway/scripts/start_gw.sh and add "logfile pppd.log" after ./start-internet.sh.

 Use stop-internet.sh to stop the pppd process and power-off the LORANGA board.
-Also, you can disable the usage of Loranga on boot with:
+Also, you can disable the usage of LORANGA on boot with:

 	> ./disable-loranga-internet-on-boot.sh